IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 All the Glassfish configuration tasks performed by the installer are isolated in the shell script ``dvinstall/glassfish-setup.sh`` (as ``asadmin`` commands).

-**IMPORTANT:** The instller will also ask for an external site URL for Dataverse.
-It is _imperative_ that this value be supplied accurately, or a long list of functions will be inoperable, including:
+**IMPORTANT:** The installer will also ask for an external site URL for Dataverse.
+It is *imperative* that this value be supplied accurately, or a long list of functions will be inoperable, including:

 - email confirmation links
 - password reset links
 - generating a Private URL